dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/properties/dependency-properties-overview.md

 WPF properties are typically exposed as standard .NET [properties](/dotnet/standard/base-types/common-type-system#properties).
 You might interact with these properties at a basic level and never know that they're implemented as a dependency property.
 However, familiarity with some or all of the features of the WPF property system, will help you take advantage of those features.

-The purpose of dependency properties is to provide a way to compute the value of a property based on the value of other inputs.
-These other inputs might include:
+The purpose of dependency properties is to provide a way to compute the value of a property based on the value of other inputs, such as:

 - System properties, such as themes and user preference.
 - Just-in-time property determination mechanisms, such as data binding and animations/storyboards.